**WHAT TO DO IF YOUR ENGINE WON'T START. Engine Won’t Start? Start Here.

 - Sep 22, 2025

 “I am, as I've said, merely competent.
-But in an age of incompetence, that makes me extraordinary: Billy Joel
+But in an age of incompetence, that makes me extrondonry!
+Billy Joel

 Step 1: Do You Have Fuel and Spark?

-For the engine to run, you must have fuel and an ignition spark.
+For the engine to run, you must have good fuel and a proper ignition spark.

 Step 2: Check the Battery